realm/SwiftLint/README.md

 ![](https://raw.githubusercontent.com/realm/SwiftLint/main/assets/select-swiftlint-plugin.png)

-For unattended use (e.g. on CI), you can disable the package validation dialog by
+For unattended use (e.g. on CI), you can disable the package and macro validation dialog by

-* individually passing `-skipPackagePluginValidation` to `xcodebuild` or
+* individually passing `-skipPackagePluginValidation` and `-skipMacroValidation` to `xcodebuild` or
-* globally setting `defaults write com.apple.dt.Xcode IDESkipPackagePluginFingerprintValidatation -bool YES` for that user.
+* globally setting `defaults write com.apple.dt.Xcode IDESkipPackagePluginFingerprintValidatation -bool YES` and `defaults write com.apple.dt.Xcode IDESkipMacroFingerprintValidation -bool YES` for that user.

-_Note: This implicitly trusts all Xcode package plugins and bypasses Xcode's package validation
+_Note: This implicitly trusts all Xcode package plugins and macros in packages and bypasses Xcode's package validation
        dialogs, which has security implications._

 #### Swift Package